patmejia/langchain/README.md

 ## Workflow in LangChain

-1. **Data Acquisition**: Gather various types of data.
+1. **Data Acquisition**: Collect a variety of data types.
-2. **Data Processing**: Includes vectorization, model development, training, testing, and deployment.
+2. **Data Processing**: Process the data through vectorization, model development, training, testing, and deployment.
-3. **Machine Learning Application**: Use machine learning for dataset queries.
+3. **Machine Learning Application**: Employ machine learning techniques to query datasets.
-4. **Model Interaction**: Submit queries for responses.
+4. **Model Interaction**: Interact with the model by submitting queries and receiving responses.
-5. **Receive and Utilize Outputs**: Use the outputs received from the model.
+5. **Receive and Utilize Outputs**: Implement the outputs obtained from the model in your applications.

 ## Setup